India-Info title

 originates from at the Mothavara hills in Kottayam district flows through Alappuzha district and joins the Pamba river at Muttar.

-Achankovil river also known as Kulallada river, originates from Pasukida mettu, Ramakkal Theri and Rishimalai of Kollam district.
+Achankovil river also known as Kulallada river, originates at Pasukida mettu, Ramakkal Theri and Rishimalai of Kollam district.

 Vembanad lake stretches from Alappuzha to Kochi.
 Pamba, Achankovil, Manimala, Meenachil and Muvattupuzha rivers discharge into this lake.
-Pathiramanal, Perumbalam and Pallippuram islands are situated in this in this lake.
+Pathiramanal, Perumbalam and Pallippuram islands are situated in this lake.

 * 8 Nov 2021